How nodes are counted

 - If you use 1500 nodes for one hour per day for four days within a single calendar month, you've exhausted your monthly bursting limit.
 You must either purge nodes (until the next calendar month starts) or permanently raise your node limit (by contacting your Puppet representative and buying a license for more nodes).

 PE tracks daily node counts from 12:00 midnight UTC to 12:00 midnight UTC.
 Therefore, if your node count exceeds the bursting limit at 23:00 UTC, and remains in excess of the bursting limit until 1:00 UTC, this would count as two of the four days allowed for your monthly bursting limit.

 The same time is used to calculate the duration of each calendar month.
 For example, the month of September includes activity from 12:00 midnight UTC on 01 September until 12:00 midnight UTC on 01 October.
 At 12:00 midnight UTC on the first day of the next month, the bursting limit allowance resets to four days.
 For example, if your node count exceeds the bursting limit at 22:00 UTC on 30 September, and remains in excess of the bursting limit until 1:00 UTC on 01 October, this counts as one day towards the September bursting limit allowance and one day towards the October bursting limit allowance.

 Viewing your node count

-View your daily node count in the console by navigating to the License page and scrolling to the Calendar month usage section.
+To view your daily node count in the PE console, go to the License page and scrolling to the Calendar month usage section.
 This section also contains information about your subscription expiration date and license warnings, such as your license being expired or out of compliance.

-To see daily node usage information on the command line, use the Puppet orchestrator API: usage endpoint.
+To query daily node usage information on the command line, use the orchestrator API Usage endpoints.